 4. DO NOT PUT YOUR NAME ON THE ESSAY!
 Attach a completed entry form to your essay with a paperclip.
 Please make sure that it is neat and legible.

-7. Four finalists will be selected by a team of independent judges.
+7. Four finalists and one alternate will be selected by a team of independent judges.
 Decisions of the judges are final.

 8. Members of the immediate families and/or persons residing in the households of cooperative trustees, and/or employees of NFEC are not eligible to participate in the contest or serve as winners.